GARGOYLE GECKO CARE SHEET (Rhacodactylus auriculatus)

 In the wild gargoyle geckos eat fruits, nectars, insects, small invertebrates, and even small mammals like pinky mice.

-Most gargoyle geckos in captivity do great eating the Repashy Gecko Crested Gecko Diet.
-You can also offer dusted and gutloaded insects once or twice a week although it is not 100% necessary.
+Most gargoyle geckos in captivity do great eating the Pangea Complete Gecko Diets.
+You can also offer dusted and gutloaded insects once or twice a week or for adults an occasional frozen thawed pinky mouse.
 Gargoyle geckos tend to prefer larger prey items and may turn their nose up at smaller items.
 They can tackle a cricket that is about the size of their head with no problem.
-Dust any insects with a good calcium powder with vitamin d3 and make sure to feed the crickets a good gut-load diet prior to offering them to your gecko.
+Dust any insects with a good calcium powder with vitamin D3 and make sure to feed the crickets a good gut-load diet prior to offering them to your gecko.

 Gargoyle geckos will drink droplets of water that gather on the sides of the tank and plants.
 Some gargoyles will regularly drink water from a dish so it is important to always provide clean water as well as to mist the enclosure.